 Sail the Islands of Paraty

 There are scores of fisherman and boat owners lined up at the bay that can be hired for a 5 or 6 hour trip to explore the islands lying off Paraty’s coast.
 Some boats also have snorkelling gear as there are scores of fish to follow around the shallows of the uninhabited islands.
 It’s a beautiful day trip to float around and take in the peaceful silence of the isolated islands surrounded by idyllic waters, completely devoid of any markings of human life or interference.
+If you enjoy sailing, check out some other sailing adventures.

 Explore the natural wonders of Trindade